joereddington/joereddington.github.io/_posts/2013-12-06-i-shouldnt-tell-you-this-but.md

 So yes, if I had to pick one habit that's made my life better over the last few years it's that one.
 If you want information, go to Wikipedia.

-EDIT - two edits I need to make here, first of which is to clarify - this only happens about three times a year (I looks kind of 'high school' on first reading) and secondly it was pointed out to me that I only do this for social or personal matters - I'm all ears for industry gossip - I'll have to change that
+EDIT - two edits I need to make here, first of which is to clarify - this only happens about three times a year (It looks kind of 'high school' on first reading) and secondly it was pointed out to me that I only do this for social or personal matters - I'm all ears for industry gossip - I'll have to change that